Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: Introduction

 In our work, we propose a machine-learning approach, ActiveNet, that can be trained to learn the dynamics of a suspension of active particles.
-The active and inter-particle forces are directly extracted from our machine-learning tool, once trained using the system's trajectories.
+The active and inter-particle forces, together with an estimate of the stochastic forces, are directly extracted from our machine-learning tool, once trained using the system's trajectories.
 Our method exploits Graph Neural Networks (GNN) \cite{scarselli2009graph,bronstein2017geometric,gilmer2017neural,battaglia2018relational}, which have already been used to study many physical domains \cite{battaglia2016interaction,chang2016compositional,sanchez2018graph,mrowca2018flexible,li2018learning,kipf2018neural,bapst2020unveiling,sanchez2020learning,Xue2022learning}, \CV{including physical problems in condensed matter \cite{NatEd2022,Schuetz2022}, material science \cite{Reiser2022,Xie2018}, chemistry \cite{Zeng2022,Wang2022,Chen2022}, soft matter \cite{Mandal2022,Cheng2022,alkemade2022comparing}, or very recently, even active matter \cite{Pineda2023}.
-In all applications, the network architecture and the input descriptor has been adapted to the problem under consideration.} Our approach builds on the concepts and formalism introduced by Cranmer \textit{et al.} \cite{cranmer2019learning,cranmer2020discovering}, who presented the possibility to use GNNs to extract the conservative two-body forces in systems of (a few) passive particles. \CV{With the {\it a priori} assumption that, to a first approximation, most systems of active colloids follow overdamped dynamics, we extend the proof-of-concept work of Refs \cite{cranmer2019learning,cranmer2020discovering} to deal with active forces in the overdamped regime.
-Besides, our model, ActiveNet, is able to tackle systems of thousands of colloids, by means of clustering and sparse graphs.
-The goal of ActiveNet is extracting the single colloid's active force and the interacting force between colloids from the trajectories.
-It is interesting to underline that our approach is not restricted to particles undergoing Brownian dynamics.
-We also show in this work that ActiveNet can be applied to particles undergoing underdamped Langevin dynamics \cite{Lowen2020,glotzer20}, where forces can depend on the particles' velocities.
-In this work we show a proof-of-concept case, particles subject to active, interacting and drag forces---which according to Stokes’ law are velocity dependent.
-This is a minimal example to demonstrate that ActiveNet can also learn forces that depend on velocities, opening a new avenue for learning more complicated interactions involving velocities, such as those present in colloidal systems where hydrodynamic interactions are relevant. }
+In all applications, the network architecture and the input descriptor have been adapted to the problem under consideration.} Our approach builds on the concepts and formalism introduced by Cranmer \textit{et al.} \cite{cranmer2019learning,cranmer2020discovering}, who presented the possibility to use GNNs to extract the conservative two-body forces in systems of (a few) passive particles.
+With the {\it a priori} assumption that, to a first approximation, most systems of active colloids obey an overdamped dynamics, we extend the proof-of-concept work of Refs \cite{cranmer2019learning,cranmer2020discovering} to deal with active forces.
+Differently from \cite{cranmer2019learning,cranmer2020discovering}, ActiveNet is capable to tackle systems of thousands of colloids, by means of clustering and sparse graphs. \CV{In ActiveNet we adopt the {\em ensemble} approach \cite{dietterich2000ensemble} to estimate the error bars of the predicted observables.
+In practice, a set of GNNs are trained on the same data, each GNN differing due to the initial, random guess of its training coefficients.
+This yields an ensemble of networks that give a distribution of predictions for a given input.
+The overall prediction of the ensemble is taken as the average of the distribution and the error bar is its standard deviation.}